Casey defies wind, rain for 1-shot lead in European Open

 The four-time Ryder Cup player, who said he has been struggling for several days with a sore throat, started late and had to deal with increasing winds in the afternoon but still carded seven birdies and a bogey at the Green Eagle Golf Course.

+“The score doesn’t really do it justice, that’s one of the finest rounds of golf I’ve played this year,” Casey said.

-Casey finished a shot clear of Austria’s Matthias Schwab, who had an eagle on the par-5 15th hole, then a bogey on the 17th before finishing with his fourth birdie.
+The English player finished a shot clear of Austria’s Matthias Schwab, who had an eagle on the par-5 15th hole, then a bogey on the 17th before finishing with his fourth birdie.

+“I had a four-week break and that came at the right time.
+I took some time off and worked on my game a bit, that seems to have paid off,” Schwab said.

 Scottish rookie Robert MacIntyre, home favorite Max Rottluff and England’s Ben Stow are two shots off the pace.